-Data selection gadgets present users with selectable data.
+You filter data displayed in gadgets by choosing values in data selection gadgets (selectors), such as a list.
 Other gadgets can link to data selection gadgets to filter their displayed data.
 For example, a selection gadget can be a list of customers.
 When a user selects a customer from the list, a linked report gadget can show data about to the selected customer.